DesignInTheBlack/Rara-Astro-Repo/README.md

 | `4xl`      | 160rem     | 2560px    | 2K             |
 | `5xl`      | 240rem     | 3840px    | 4K             |

-* Please note: if you expand upon or rename any of these, you must adjust the Vite plugin accordingly (plugins/vite/vite-plugin-tailwind-shorthand).
+* Please note: if you expand upon or rename any of these, you must adjust the names in the Vite plugin accordingly (plugins/vite/vite-plugin-tailwind-shorthand).

 ## Spacing Scale